Configuring the Settings Tab

 Configuring Web API

-1. Verify the folder path for the Settings File.
+1. Verify the file path for the Settings File currently in use.

-Enter the Web API Port number used for hosting the Web API without enabling HTTPS.
-The default port is 7110.
+2. In Port Settings, enter the Web API Port number used for hosting the Web API without enabling HTTPS.
+The default port number is 7110.

 3. Verify the Log Settings, if required.